Stuart Mudd: Career

 In 1925 he was elected a Fellow of the American Association for the Advancement of Science.
 In 1944 his name was engraved on the Guggenheim Honor Cup of the Penn Club of New York.
 From 1976 to 1995 the Eastern Pennsylvania Branch of the American Society of Microbiology sponsored an annual Stuart Mudd Memorial Lecture.

+Personal life

 In 1922 he married Emily Borie Hartshorne, who became in 1956 the first woman appointed to a full professorship at the UPenn Medical School.
 Upon his death in 1975, he was survived by his widow, two sons, two daughters, and six grandchildren.

 Stuart Mudd, M.D.
 (1893–1975) should not be confused with his son, Stuart Harvey Mudd, M.D.
 (1927–2014), who was called S. Harvey Mudd and was noteworthy for his research on metabolic disorders.